Video Labeling Editor

 You may also navigate to a specific frame by typing its number and pressing Enter or clicking outside of the text field:

-To the left of the back/forward arrows, there is a three-dot menu.
+To the right, there is a three-dot menu.
 The menu options are:

 Ango Hub does not load the entire video in memory right from the start, as that would be computationally expensive, delay loading, and would use unnecessary memory.
 Instead, Hub loads it chunk by chunk, buffering it.